Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large

-The experimentation was executed entirely in Gazebo, an open-source solution for 3D robotics simulations.
-To provide a realistic scenario, we used a hospital simulation environment made available by Amazon Web Services (AWS)\footnote{https://github.com/aws-robotics/aws-robomaker-hospital-world}.
-Additionally, we selected RB-1, an autonomous mobile robot based on the ROS 2 platform produced by Robotnik~\citep{Guzman2017}.
+The experimentation was executed entirely in Gazebo, an open-source solution for 3D robotic simulations.
+To provide a realistic scenario, we used a hospital simulation environment made available by the Amazon Web Services\footnote{https://github.com/aws-robotics/aws-robomaker-hospital-world}.
+Additionally, we selected RB-1, an autonomous mobile robot based on the ROS 2 platform produced by Robotnik~\cite{Guzman2017}.
 This combination of tools and platforms enabled us to assess the impact and effectiveness of our approach.

-The interaction with Ethereum has been developed through web3.py library (version 6.6.1).
+Interaction with Ethereum has been developed through the web3.py library (version 6.6.1).
 Ganache (version 2.7.1) has been used as the Ethereum network simulator.

-RAG solution holds Langchain (version 0.325), ChromaDB (version 0.4.6).
-We used the open source model Llama 2 7B GGUF \citep{touvron2023llama} as the LLM responsible for generating natural language explanations for end users.
-This LLM integrates RLHF and shows versatility in handling general-purpose tasks, ranging from answering questions, text generation, and language translation to more demanding tasks such as reasoning or coding.
-Preliminary tests of Llama 2, compared to other LLMs such as Mistral \citep{jiang2023mistral} or Zephyr \citep{tunstall2023zephyr}, led us to choose this model for evaluating our data, due to the promising results obtained in these assessments conducted during the last quarter of 2023, when this work was in its development phase.
-As text embedding model we have chosen Instructor-xl \citep{su2022one}, a high-performance model designed to generate text embeddings tailored to tasks such as classification, clustering, text evaluation or retrieval, fact particularly important in the processes performed for any RAG solution.
+RAG solution holds Langchain (version 0.325), and ChromaDB (version 0.4.6).
+We used the open-source model Llama 2 7B GGUF \cite{touvron2023llama} as the LLM responsible for generating natural language explanations for end users.
+This LLM integrates Reinforcement Learning from Human Feedback (RLHF) and shows versatility in handling general-purpose tasks, ranging from answering questions, text generation, and language translation to more demanding tasks such as reasoning or coding.
+Preliminary tests of Llama 2, compared to other LLMs such as Mistral \cite{jiang2023mistral} or Zephyr \cite{tunstall2023zephyr}, led us to choose this model for evaluating our data due to its promising results and suitability for the available hardware during the development phase of this work.
+As a text embedding model we have chosen Instructor-xl \cite{su2022one}, a high-performance model designed to generate text embeddings tailored to tasks such as classification, clustering, text evaluation or retrieval, which is particularly important in the processes performed for any RAG solution.